-The Indiana Protection for Abused and Trafficked Humans (IPATH) is one of 42 task forces nationwide funded by the Department of Justice’s Office for Victims of Crime and the Bureau of Justice Assistance to address the issue of human trafficking.
-IPATH was created in 2006 and is co-chaired by the United States Attorney’s Office for the Southern district of Indiana and Indiana’s Office of the Attorney General.
+The Indiana Protection for Abused and Trafficked Humans (IPATH) is a statewide task force that was first initiated in 2005 by the Department of Justice’s Office for Victims of Crime and the Bureau of Justice Assistance to address the issue of human traffickin

 - Enhance law enforcement’s ability to identify and rescue victims